MoSE: Skill-by-Skill Mixture-of-Experts Learning for Embodied Autonomous Machines: Experimental Results

 At the bottom of the table, we compare MoSE with baseline methods, MoE, and SFT.
 The results indicate that incorporating MoE for scaling up the base model effectively improves performance.
 However, it also increases training difficulty and imposes higher demands on data.

-From the results of MoE with 8 experts, the performance decline suggests that the CODA training set is insufficient to fully support the model's training, which empirically demonstrate that general straightfoward adapting MoE encounters challenges and often results in suboptimal performance.
+From the results of MoE with 8 experts, the performance decline suggests that the CODA training set is insufficient to fully support the model's training, which empirically demonstrates that general straightforward application of MoE encounters challenges and often results in suboptimal performance.
 In contrast, the proposed MoSE outperforms MoE.
 Further, the MoSE model with expert groups, despite having the same training data as MoE-8-1, does not suffer from performance degradation.
-Instead, it achieves a slight improvement, which we attribute to effective data utilization bringing by hierarchical skill routing.
+Instead, it achieves a slight improvement, which we attribute to effective data utilization brought by hierarchical skill routing.

-Beyond the performance improvements demonstrated by the evaluation results on driving suggesting task, One thing need to be mentioned is that, the official setting of CODA uses general result and object result of context to generate final driving suggestion.
-In our settings, we perform single round QA without multi-turn conversation and long context.
+Beyond the performance improvements demonstrated by the evaluation results on driving suggestion task, One thing need to be mentioned is that, the official setting of CODA uses general result and object result of context to generate the final driving suggestion.
+In our settings, we conduct single-round QA without multi-turn conversation and long context.

-In Fig.\ref{fig:Expert dis} we visualize the similarity of each expert in MoE layer.
-During the visualization, we visualize the last MoE layer, and analyze the weights of one of the MLP layers.
-In a MoE framework, greater differentiation among experts enhances model performance by promoting specialization and efficient resource allocation.
-When experts are highly distinct, each one is able to focus on a specific subset of tasks or input distributions, leading to more refined representations and better decision-making.This differentiation helps mitigate redundancy, ensuring that experts contribute unique knowledge rather than overlapping in functionality.
-Additionally, a more diverse set of experts reduces competition for the same data, allowing the router to make more discriminative assignments, improving both training efficiency and generalization.
-As show in the Fig.\ref{fig:Expert dis}, with the hierarchical skill routing strategy, our experts have more diverse weights.
-For visualization of other layers, please refer to supplementary.